angular-fullstack/generator-angular-fullstack/readme.md

 ## Testing

-For tests to work properly, testacular needs the `angular-mocks` bower package.
+For tests to work properly, karma needs the `angular-mocks` bower package.
 This script is included in the component.json in the `devDependencies` section, which will be available very soon, probably with the next minor release of bower.